We absolutely can’t thank you enough.

 Other warning signs are sores that do not heal, redness beyond the border of a new swelling, a change in the sensation of the lesion (itchiness, tenderness or pain), or a change in the surface of a mole.

-Missed or delayed diagnosis of melanoma
+Missed or delayed

 Physicians can miss diagnosing melanoma for a number of reasons.
 Biopsy sampling errors are a primary cause of delayed diagnoses.
 For example, a doctor should remove an entire lesion suspicious of melanoma to allow a pathologist the best chance of making a definitive diagnosis.
 About ½ of melanomas arise from previously benign lesions.
 If a doctor takes a partial sample, that portion could be benign.
 Or a partial sample may be symmetrical, when in fact the entire lesion is asymmetrical (a telltale sign of melanoma).